predictiveworks/python-works/README.md

 # PythonWorks.

 Welcome to PredictiveWorks. *Python* branch.
 PythonWorks. has a strong focus on data science and illustrates recent project results.
-This repository was made to be helpful for other and to provide technical hints in case of poorly documented open source libraries.
+This repository was made to be helpful for others and to provide technical hints in case of poorly documented open source libraries.

 ## Earth Observation (EO)